-- It is the responsibility of all parties to adhere to appropriate levels of confidentiality regarding an employee's inclusion in PIP. - Employees who have received a "Does Not Meet Competency" rating in one or more core competencies on a formal evaluation or who have a documented underperformance that has been discussed with them by an administrator/supervisor over time are referred to PIP by their administrator/supervisor. - Administrators/Supervisors who have assigned to an employee a "Does Not Meet Competency" rating in one or more core competencies on a formal evaluation, or who have documented and communicated to the employee a history of underperformance, will refer that employee to the PIP.
-In the multiyear professional growth cycle of SSPGS, administrators/supervisors are responsible
+- It is the responsibility of all parties to adhere to appropriate levels of confidentiality regarding an employee's inclusion in the performance improvement process. - Employees who have received a "Does Not Meet Competency" rating in one or more core competencies on a formal evaluation or who have a documented underperformance that has been discussed with them by an administrator/supervisor over time are referred to PIP by their administrator/ supervisor. - Administrators/Supervisors who have assigned to an employee a "Does Not Meet Competency" rating in one or more core competencies on a formal evaluation, or who have documented and communicated to the employee a history of underperformance, will refer that employee to the

-- for evaluating their employees as well as supporting them during their professional growth years.
+Performance Improvement Process (PIP).
+In the multiyear professional growth cycle of SSPGS, administrators/supervisors are responsible for evaluating their employees as well as supporting them during their professional growth years.
 They gather data independent of the professional growth consultant (PGC) on the employee's progress while the employee is in the PAR program.
 They continue to observe, provide feedback, and coordinate support when necessary.
-No information from the PGC reports may be used by an administrator/supervisor in their own evaluation of an employee. - PGCs are the direct liaisons among employees, administrators/supervisors, and the PAR Panel.
-They work under the direction of a lead PGC or co-lead PGCs, who is the contact person for administrators/ supervisors referring an employee to the PIP.
+No information from professional growth consultant reports may be used by an administrator/supervisor in their own evaluation of an employee.

+• Professional growth consultants (PGCs) are the direct liaisons among employees, administrators/ supervisors, and the Peer Assistance and Review (PAR) Panel.
+They work under the direction of a lead PGC or co-lead PGCs, who is the contact person for administrators/supervisors referring an employee to the Performance Improvement Process (PIP).
 The lead PGC assigns cases and serves as the primary facilitator for the PGC staff.
 PGCs are experienced supporting services personnel who demonstrate outstanding professionalism and oral and written communication skills.
 They provide assistance and direct support to employees who do not meet core competencies during a formal evaluation or who are referred to PIP by an administrator/supervisor on the basis of a documented history of underperformance on the job.
 While PGCs share observations and final summative reports with administrators/supervisors, that documentation and the formal evaluation by the supervisor are independent of each other.